Search

 Prerequisites

-• Review Supported conversion paths in Converting from an RPM-based Linux distribution to RHEL.
+• Review Supported conversion paths in Red Hat Enterprise Linux 8 Converting from a Linux distribution to RHEL using the Convert2RHEL utility.

 • Ensure you have a subscription manifest uploaded to your Satellite and that there are sufficient Red Hat Enterprise Linux entitlements allocated for the conversions you intend.
 Alternatively, you can use Ansible variables to tell the role to import the manifest from disk.
 The manifest must be imported to the organization to which you will register hosts for conversion.